 Who it’s best for

 Proton VPN is ideal for anyone who prioritizes security.
-IT professionals, developers, and technology students will appreciate its open-source nature and may contribute to its security.
+IT professionals, developers, and technology students will appreciate its open-source nature and can contribute to its security.

 Its seamless integration with Linux distros like Ubuntu, Debian, and Fedora makes it a go-to choice.
 The free version doesn’t have a bandwidth limit, which is great for anyone who wants to try using a VPN.